 Non-essential stores reopened in England and Wales on April 12 after more than three months of COVID-19 lockdown.
 They reopened in Scotland on April 26 and Northern Ireland on April 30.

-Springboard said footfall in all British retail destinations was down 25.9% versus the same week in 2019.
+Springboard said footfall versus the same week in 2019 was down 28.1%.

-(Reporting by James Davey, Editing by Paul Sandle and Alex Richardson)
+(Reporting by James Davey, Editing by Paul Sandle; Editing by Toby Chopra)